Johnnydotcom/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion Delete the directory
 10-back script that changes the working directory to the previous one 11-lists script that lists all files
+12-file_type script that prints the type of the file named iamafile